vtex/shoreline/rfcs/brand/input.md

 # Detailed design

+This component reuses functionalities from the [Reakit Input](https://reakit.io/docs/input/).

+## Props

 | prop | type | description | required |
 | ---- | ---- | ----------- | -------- |
 | helperText | string | additional tips on how the input is expected to be filled | ✔️ |